 The PCR test was extremely easy and organised by P&O, giving me an allocated timeslot the day before, with my results added to the ship’s manifest.
 Once you’re in the dock you meet your tour and stay in that tour “bubble”.

-If I’m honest I had some regrets at not exploring St Vincent by land.
-I had a good feeling from the island and the people and remember it as one of my favourites from when I was younger.
+If I’m honest, I had a few regrets about not exploring St. Vincent by land.
+The island had a great vibe, and the people were incredibly welcoming, reminding me why it was one of my favorites when I was younger.

-Shore Experiences on land that would have tempted me were the Vermont Nature Hike or the 4×4 Safari.
-And other options by sea were the Dolphin and Whale Adventure or the Northern Grenadines Sail away.
-Possibly one of biggest frustrations on this cruise was trying to choose the best adventure and FOMO (fear of missing out) if you pick the wrong one!
-First world problems…
+On-land shore experiences that caught my eye included the Vermont Nature Hike and the 4×4 Safari.
+There were also enticing options by sea, like the Dolphin and Whale Adventure or the Northern Grenadines Sail Away.
+One of the biggest challenges on this cruise was deciding which adventure to choose and dealing with the FOMO (fear of missing out) that came with it.
+First world problems, right?

 Grenada